-Artery is a platform for performers connecting with the people who want to host them.
-You collaborate on pop up showcases in people's homes, yards, and offices.
+Artery is a platform for performers to connect with the people who want to host them.
+Collaborate on pop up showcases in people's homes, yards, and offices.
 Anyone can attend public showcases and the proceeds directly support the people who made it happen.

 Whether your audience is five people or five hundred, Artery makes it easy to make a unique experience happen.

 A tiny living room can easily hold an evening of storytelling and comedy.
 A local brewery may be the perfect place for a jazz quartet to bring in a crowd.
 That backyard you never use?
 Let some dancers put on a show.

 Solo performance: One musician, painter, dance troupe, singer, author… you get the idea.